Future Public - Michael Stone-Richards - Care Comes in the Wake of Retreat

 Care as a political concept requires that we recognize how care … marks relations of power in our society and marks the intersection of gender, race, and class with care-giving.31

 A transition must be made from an ethic of care to a politics of care where the ethic of care takes the form of actions to dramatize in/visibility as part of a broader spatial practice of justice.
-Art, whether studio-based art or the many forms of post-studio art, can be grasped phenomenologically as the practice of making manifest, the showing of the passage of sensibility from the limitless and the boundless to structures graspable through expressive configuration and as such a privileged means for reflecting upon and grasping the contestation of visibility in ethics and politics.
-Post-studio practices, especially, have made of architecture the master-form of articulation, for all practice of art beyond the studio has become today a practice of the rebuild of our cities, a thinking of the architecture of care.
+Art, whether studio-based art or the many forms of post-studio art, can be grasped phenomenologically as the practice of making manifest, the showing of the passage of sensibility from the limitless and the boundless to structures graspable through expressive configuration and, as such, can be understood as a privileged means for reflecting upon and grasping the contestation of visibility in ethics and politics.
+Post-studio practices especially have made of architecture the master-form of articulation, for all practice of art beyond the studio has become today a practice of the rebuilding of our cities, a rethinking of the architecture of care.
 By way of illustrating—and briefly reflecting upon—the import of the ethical act of making visible, of dramatizing in/visibility, I should like to consider a particular economy of movement, namely, the role of migration in two quite different but related films that make the migration of bodies their subject.
-For the movement and global economics of migration—what is part-and-parcel of the economy of the transport of goods for accumulation through labor—it does not matter whether migrations of bodies are transnational—as in John Akomfrah’s essay-film The Nine Muses (2010)—or internal—as in the League of Revolutionary Black Workers’ (LRBW) documentary film Finally got the news (1970).
-Where The Nine Muses explores the movement of labor-bodies across the seas from the West Indies and India to the United Kingdom and particularly Birmingham, Finally got the news opens with a montage sequence that shows the movement of Africans across the oceans—the Middle Passage—to North America, followed by the movement of Black Americans from the South to the factories and auto industry in the North (the Great Migration, circa 1910–1970), the locus of which is of course Detroit.32 Diego Rivera’s Detroit Industry Murals, 1932-1933, have, since their inauguration, become both synecdoche and metonym associated with Detroit industry, and by implication, industry under modern conditions of production.
-For LRBW, modern conditions of production become manifest at the point of production, the fight against which, can be construed as a demand for a politics of care for the heirs of the original arrivals/arrivants of migration, who are met with a founding failure of hospitality built into the foundations of modernity.
+For the movement and global economics of migration—what is part-and-parcel of the economy of the transport of goods for accumulation through labor—it does not matter whether migrations of bodies are transnational—as in John Akomfrah’s essay-film The Nine Muses (2010)—or internal—as in the League of Revolutionary Black Workers’ (LRBW) documentary film Finally Got the News (1970).
+Whereas The Nine Muses explores the movement of labor-bodies across the seas from the West Indies and India to the United Kingdom and, particularly, to Birmingham, Finally Got the News opens with a montage sequence that shows the movement of Africans across the oceans—the Middle Passage—to North America, followed by the movement of Black Americans from the South to the factories and auto industry in the North (the Great Migration, circa 1910–1970), the locus of which is of course Detroit.32 Diego Rivera’s Detroit Industry Murals, 1932-1933, have, since their inauguration, become both synecdoche and metonym for Detroit industry, and by implication, industry under modern conditions of production.
+For the LRBW, modern conditions of production become manifest at the point of production, the fight against which can be construed as a demand for a politics of care for the heirs of the original arrivals/arrivants of migration, who are met with a founding failure of hospitality built into the foundations of modernity.

-Both Finally got the news and The Nine Muses see the migration of labor-bodies, treated as objects on trade routes, destined to enclosures away from social visibility, as the foundation of the modern world.
-Without the migration of labor-bodies there is no modern industry and hence no modernity.
-Both films open with the implicit equation of migration and dangerous factory work through the signifier of industrial molten and fire.
-From the mere fact that Finally got the news incorporates details of Detroit Industry Murals into its opening montage it would be a mistake to confer the common interpretation of Detroit Industry Murals as a celebration of labor and technology upon Finally got the news.
+Both Finally Got the News and The Nine Muses see the migration of labor-bodies, treated as objects on trade routes, destined to enclosures away from social visibility, as the foundation of the modern world.
+Without the migration of labor-bodies there is no modern industry and, hence, no modernity.
+Both films open with the implicit equation of migration and dangerous factory work through the signifier of industrial metalwork and fire.
+From the mere fact that Finally Got the News incorporates details of Detroit Industry Murals in its opening montage it would be a mistake to confer the common interpretation of Detroit Industry Murals as a celebration of labor and technology upon Finally Got the News.
 Nothing in the form or the structure of the film works in this way.
-The opening montage of Africans, ships, the Middle Passage, cotton farms, black women child-caring white children, fragments of maps indicating the location of the Rouge Plant in Detroit and finally details of Detroit Industry Murals function as a species of mapping to show how black bodies were containerized and shipped as part of globalized trade to end in the Rouge Plant.
-For my argument, the key moment in the opening mapping sequence of Finally got the news is the depiction, through quotation from film and details from Detroit Industry Murals of the foundry, that is, the most dangerous place for workers and the place where Black workers were most likely to be placed.
-The movement of molten fire in film serves to lift the aura idealization from the heroic worker in the foundry in Rivera’s Mural by returning the image of the foundry in Rivera to its naked danger.
-Barely seven minutes into Finally the got the news, a blues song is played that speaks about the threat of death in the workplace of the industrial factory in Detroit:
+The opening montage of Africans, ships, the Middle Passage, cotton farms, black women child-caring white children, fragments of maps indicating the location of the Rouge Plant in Detroit, and, finally, details of Detroit Industry Murals functions as a species of mapping to show how black bodies were containerized and shipped as part of globalized trade to end in the Rouge Plant.
+For my argument, the key moment in the opening mapping sequence of Finally Got the News is the depiction, through quotation from film and details from Detroit Industry Murals of the foundry, that is, the most dangerous place for workers and the place where Black workers were most likely to be placed.
+The movement of molten metal in the film serves to lift the aura of idealization from the heroic worker in the foundry in Rivera’s Mural by returning that image of the foundry to its naked danger.
+Barely seven minutes into Finally Got the News, a blues song is played that speaks about the threat of death in the industrial factory in Detroit:

 Please, Mr Foreman, slow down your assembly line.